 Legal Separation

-A legal separation, is a court order that mandates the rights and duties of a couple while they are still married, but living apart; in a divorce, the spouses are no longer married.
-Although legal separations aren’t very common, they can be helpful especially while the spouses work through any personal or financial issues affecting the marriage.
+A legal separation is a court order that mandates the rights and duties of a couple while they are still married, but living apart.
+In a divorce, the spouses are no longer married.
+Although they aren’t very common, they can be helpful especially while the spouses work through any personal or financial issues affecting the marriage.
 Because there are advantages and disadvantages to both processes, there are many things to consider when contemplating legal separation vs. a divorce.

 Legal Separation vs. Divorce: Differences

-- Marital status: Legal separation allows you to retain your marital status, meaning that you’re not free to marry another; once you’re divorced, you can remarry.
+• Marital status: You retain your marital status, meaning that you’re not free to marry another.
+Once you’re divorced, you can remarry.

-- Debts/liabilities: Spouses may still be responsible for the debt of the other in a legal separation, unlike a divorce where the debts are handled during the dissolution process.
+• Debts/liabilities: Spouses may still be responsible for the debt of the other in a legal separation.
+In a divorce, the debts are handled during the dissolution process.

 Let’s Get Started